The EPSRC-SFI Centre for Doctoral Training in Transformative Pharmaceutical Technologies welcome applications for our studentships for 2023.

 Why study with us?

-- Fully funded PhD studentships at leading UK and Ireland universities
+- Fully funded PhD studentships – fees and stipend for four years

 - Extensive number of PhD projects in a wide range of research disciplines

 - Join a network of alumni in industry and academia

 What do we offer?

 The CDT (Centre for Doctoral Training) provides world-leading training to prepare strategic-thinking scientists for high achieving careers in the pharmaceutical and healthcare sectors.

 In addition, students participate in innovation and entrepreneurship activities, conference and colloquia events, team working and problem solving, and outreach activities, all with very close industry involvement.

 Entry and funding requirements

 Candidates should have, or expect to obtain, a first or upper-second class degree, or international equivalent, in pharmacy, chemistry, engineering, physics, biology, mathematics or related sciences, or a relevant master’s qualification.